How To Revise For GCSE: What Your Students Need To Know To Achieve Their Target Grade

 Knowing how to revise for GCSE is not easy and too often teachers will just say “make sure you revise for your exam next week!” without teaching the necessary revision skills.

 When I started teaching, yelling this as the students rushed out of the door was about as far as I went with revision tips.
-I somehow expected that they’d just know how to revise for GCSE.
+I somehow expected that they’d just know how to revise.
 It didn’t take me long to realise that lots of students really struggle with revision, particularly selecting effective techniques and organising their time.

 Good exam revision habits should start before Year 11.
 It’s important that, as educators, we explicitly teach them.